-- 37. There should also be four 1K 1W resistors in the kit. - a- Connect one 1K resistor on each tube socket, V2, V3 and V6 & V7, between pins 5 & 6.
-See photo below.

-- 38. Now start with the left OPT transformer wiring.
+- 39. There are four 1K 1W resistors in the kit. - a- Connect one 1K resistor on each tube socket, V2, V3, V6 & V7, between pins 5 & 6.
+See photo above. - 40.
+Now start with the left OPT transformer wiring.
 Cut one piece each of green and blue wire 4"/100mm long.
-Strip one end and pre-tin with solder. - a- Splice the green wire to the green/white left OPT wire, and the blue wire to the blue/white left OPT wire. - b- Twist the spliced wires to make them neater, and route them neatly to socket V3 and trim as required. - c- Connect the green (green/white) wire to pin 4 of V3 and connect the blue (blue/white) wire to pin 3 of V3. - 39.
+Strip one end and pre-tin with solder. - a-Splice the green wire to the green/white left OPT wire, and the blue wire to the blue/white left OPT wire. - b-Twist the spliced wires to make them neater, and route them neatly to socket V3 and trim as required. - c- Connect the green (green/white) wire to pin 4 of V3 and connect the blue (blue/white) wire to pin 3 of V3. - 41.
 Take the left OPT blue and green wires.
 Twist them for neatness and route them neatly to socket V2.
-Trim them shorter as required. - a.
-Connect the green wire to pin 4 of V2 and the blue wire to pin 3 of V2 - 40.
+Trim them shorter as required. - a- Connect the green wire to pin 4 of V2 and the blue wire to pin 3 of V2 - 42.
 Twist and then route the right OPT green/white and blue/white wires to V6.
 They should be just long enough without having to splice them.
-If they are not, then you will need to splice them with a green and blue wire respectively as described in step 38.
-Connect the green (green/white) wire to pin 4 of V6 and the blue (blue/white) wire to pin 3 of V6 - 41.
-Twist and then route the right OPT green and blue wires to V7, trimming them shorter as required. - a- Connect the green wire to pin 4 of V7 and the blue wire to pin 3 of V7.
-42. Cut two yellow wires of 12"/300mm, strip one end and pre-tin with solder. - These are the negative feedback (NFB) wires.
+If they are not, then you'll need to splice them with a green and blue wire respectively as described in step 40.
+Connect the green (green/white) wire to pin 4 of V6 and the blue (blue/white) wire to pin 3 of V6 - 43.
+Twist and then route the right OPT green and blue wires to V7, trimming them shorter as required. a- Connect the green wire to pin 4 of V7 and the blue wire to pin 3 of V7. - 44.
+Cut two yellow wires of 12"/300mm, strip one end and pre-tin with solder.

+These are the negative feedback (NFB) wires.
 If you have retained the original Dynaco speaker terminals, connect this yellow wire to the 16 OHM speaker terminal.
-If you use a 3 output speaker binding post upgrade, splice the yellow wire DIRECTLY to the OPT yellow wire. - a- Route the yellow wire neatly, trim as required, and connect to the left channel NFB pad on the CCA. - b- Repeat for the right channel NFB connection. - 43.
-Cut four orange wires of 6"/150mm length.
-Strip one end a pre-tin with solder.
-Connect one end to pin 6 of each tube socket, V2, V3 and V6 & V7. - a- Now connect the orange wire from pin 6 on V2 to the V2-6 pad on the PCB. - b- Now connect the orange wire from pin 6 on V3 to the V3-6 pad on the PCB.
+If you have bought a 3-way speaker post upgrade, splice the yellow wire DIRECTLY to the OPT yellow wire.

+a- Route the yellow wire neatly, trim as required, and connect to the left channel NFB pad on the CCA.